 NCHBC 2023 will feature 4 Regional Tournaments – These 4 HomeSchool Basketball Regional Championships are projected to exceed 500 teams!

 All 4 tournament will be around February 23rd-25th, 2022 (Heartland ends on Friday the 24th)

 Brackets & Opening Day Game Times: You can expect Brackets 5 days before the event.
 You can expect to know your age groups earliest start time for the opening day, 7 days before the event.

-NCHBC Big South (Dallas), Heartland (Kansas City), Midwest (Indianapolis), & Southeast (Nashville, TN)
+NCHBC Big South (Dallas), Heartland (Kansas City), Midwest (Indianapolis), & Southeast (Bowling Green, KY)

 NCHBC Regional Tournaments serve many purposes: